コンテンツにスキップ

 What made you decide to apply this time?

-As for the future, I will continue to research techniques and materials, and create fantastical works related to traditional Asian folk culture.
-I would like to express my sincere gratitude for the valuable opportunity to participate in the 59th Kanagawa Prefectural Art Exhibition.
+Looking ahead, I will continue to research techniques and materials.
+I will continue to create fantastical works related to traditional Asian folk culture.
+Thank you very much for giving me this valuable opportunity at the 59th Kanagawa Prefectural Art Exhibition.

 "profile"